-The Challenge itself forms part of the Ebda program, a leadership development program, tailor-made for a Qatar university partnership, and specifically takes students into a real-world environment to test and consolidate taught theoretical skills.
+The Challenge itself forms part of the EBDA, a leadership development programme tailor-made for a Qatar university partnership; it specifically takes students into a real-world environment to test and consolidate taught theoretical skills.

-The night stage, in which teams navigated through the desert under the cover of night, is a particularly demanding part of the Challenge.
-In normal life, night is of course lit up by street lighting and individuals make use of car headlights, to simulate daytime.
+The night stage, in which teams navigated through the desert under the cover of darkness, is a particularly demanding part of the Challenge.
+In normal life, the night sky glows with street lighting and individuals make use of car headlights to simulate daytime.

 However, in Red Rock International, we purposefully use the nighttime environment with its absence of light to facilitate a unique training environment and tap into some fundamental human emotions.
 As such, we have a naturally occurring environment in which teams are forced not only to overcome physical obstacles, but personal ones too – perhaps the most challenging.

 At night, one’s field of vision is dramatically reduced, typically to the pool of light thrown by a headtorch.
 Given the lack of light, normal visual references are drastically reduced, such as paths, slopes, fences.
 This makes it very easy to lose one’s sense of direction and become lost.
 Retaining a sense of calm and perspective in such a situation is critical.
 Leaders will frequently face similar scenarios in the workplace, so this is an ideal training environment that replicates the demands.